mathvaillant/Quick-Regex-CheatSheet/README.md

   }
 }

+// Then fire the function
-reTest(re, str) // the last re will return: app.js:89 Insert a string to test does not match x(?!y)
+reTest(re, str) // Will console.log => the last re will return: app.js:89 Insert a string to test does not match x(?!y)
 ```